tchiotludo/akhq/docs/docs/configuration/audit.md

     topic-name: audit
 ```

-To be able to identify the user who performed these actions, security must be turned ON.
+To be able to identify the user who performed these actions, security must be turned ON (otherwise the userName field is
+left empty).